 \section{Appendix}

-This Appendix contains two parts but we only present here the first part which gives some key lemmas and the succinct proof of theorems.
-We only consider the proofs under the high-dimensional setting and the low-dimensional version can be easily verified.
-Additional lemmas used in Appendix with their proofs and some additional simulation results, can be found in the Supplemental Material.
+This Appendix gives some key lemmas and succinct proof of theorems.
+We only consider the proofs under a high-dimensional setting and the low-dimensional version can be easily verified.
+Additional lemmas used in Appendix with their proofs and some additional simulation results can be found in the Supplementary Material.

 {A.\arabic{Lem}}

 {A.\arabic{Pro}}

 {A.\arabic{equation}}